Skip to main content

 This is where the physiological and legal arguments merge.
 Under the ADA, such a program could be seen as discriminatory.
 From an endocrine perspective, the stress of facing financial penalties for biometric data that is difficult to change can exacerbate the underlying condition.

-The anxiety surrounding the screening can itself raise and cortisol levels, confounding the results.
+The anxiety surrounding the screening can itself raise blood pressure and cortisol levels, confounding the results.
 A physiologically informed, non-coercive approach would use biometric screening as a confidential tool for health education, connecting employees with resources and personalized medical support.
 A coercive one uses it as a gatekeeping mechanism for rewards or a justification for penalties, creating a system that punishes biological reality and fosters a climate of stress and medical anxiety.

 Supportive vs. Potentially Coercive Wellness Program Features